amccree14/MIS-virtual-machine/README.md

 ~~Debug~~, ~~Makefile~~

 ## Known Issues
   - Submitted revision *may* not compile on some systems.
-Has an overloaded function in the std namespace, which causes undefined behaviour.
+Release 0.1 has an overloaded function in the std namespace, which causes undefined behaviour.
 This has been fixed in release 0.1a.
   - Commenting is sparse in some files, due to time constraints.